-Notice that the word glory is spelled out in the text, then, further down during the same verbal discourse Jesus uses the word glory again:
+Note: Jesus uses the word glory in the above verse, then many verses later, yet during the same verbal discourse, Jesus uses the word glory again:

 “The glory which You have given Me I have given to them, that they may be one, just as We are one.”
 (John 17:22 NASB)